SteveSmith16384/AresDogfighter/readme.md

 LICENCE:-
 The source code is licenced under the MIT licence.
-Low poly ship assets licenced under CC0.
+Low poly ship assets licenced under CC0 (see Qutarius).
+All other assets under MIT.